d-w-arnold/learn-git-github-jetbrains/README.md

 (Optional)

-[Atom](https://atom.io/): a free and open-source text and source code editor, an alternative to JetBrains if they don't provide an IDE for a given language.
+- [Atom](https://atom.io/): a free and open-source text and source code editor, an alternative to JetBrains if they don't provide an IDE for a given language.
 [Atom Packages](https://atom.io/packages) compliment the open-source text and source code editor with various packages.

+- Learn to use [LaTeX](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes), for typesetting professional-looking documents.

 ---